jkrumow/TBStateMachine/README.md

 ### Parallel State Machines

-To run multiple state machines in parallel you will use the `TBSMParallelState`:
+To build orthogonal regions you will use the `TBSMParallelState`:

 ```objective-c
 TBSMParallelState *parallel = [TBSMParallelState parallelStateWithName:@"P"];